axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/title-section/README.md

 # Title section

-This gives you a fully styled section title according AXA guidelines
+This gives you a fully styled section title according to AXA guidelines.

+**Attention:**

+This title is rendered within an H1 Element, meaning you must wrap this component within a custom `<section>` or `<axa-container>` to be semantically correct.

 ## Usage